 The research training module runs over the Autumn and Spring Terms.

-In the Spring Term, you'll complete two further option modules, or one option module and two skills training modules, or one option module and an LFA course.
+In the Spring Term, you'll complete two further option modules, or one option module and two skills training modules.

 Modules are offered from both the Department of History and the Department of English.
 You can choose from a range of topics in medical history, the humanities and beyond.
 Recent modules offered include: